Edinburgh–Bathgate line: The twentieth century

 In the first decades of the twentieth century, the shale oil industry was at its height, and numerous mineral lines were connected to the Bathgate line serving shale pits and oil works, where the oil was extracted from the mineral.

 However the availability of cheaper liquid oil supplies from the Middle East and elsewhere reduced the demand for shale oil, and the industry declined sharply by 1918.

 In 1923 the North British Railway became a constituent of the new London and North Eastern Railway following the Railways Act 1921, and the government again reorganised the railways in 1948, when the Scottish Region of the nationally owned British Railways took charge.

-Bathgate remained a manufacturing base, as the former Albion Motors plant was now operated by Leyland Motors, but passenger use of the line had declined heavily and on 8 January 1956 the passenger service was withdrawn.
-A sporadic goods service continued, but the line was sustained by the motor vehicle manufacturing activity.
+Bathgate remained a manufacturing base, but passenger use of the line had declined heavily.
+On 8 January 1956 the passenger service was withdrawn.
+A sporadic goods service continued.
+Still, the line was sustained by the motor vehicle manufacturing activity, when the British Motor Corporation (BMC) plant in Bathgate, West Lothian, (which later became part of British Leyland), was opened in 1961.
 Some passenger use of the line for seasonal trains continued until 1960.